mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A new group may be tied to an already existing group for the purpose of re-initializing the existing group, or to branch into a sub-group.
-Re-initializing an existing group may be used, for example, to restart the group with a different ciphersuite or protocol version.
+Re-initializing an existing group may be used, for example, to restart the group with a different ciphersuite.
 Branching may be used to bootstrap a new group consisting of a subset of current group members, based on the current group state.